jhollinger/occams-record/README.md

 **Eager load using raw SQL without a predefined association**

 Let's say we want to load each widget and eager load all the customers who've ever ordered it.
-We could do that using the above example, but we end up loading a bunch of stuff we don't care about.
-What if we could define an ad hoc association using raw SQL?
+We could do that using the above example, but we end up loading a lot of useless intermediate records.
+What if we could define an ad hoc association, using raw SQL, to load exactly what we need?
 Enter `eager_load_one` and `eager_load_many`!
 See the full documentation for a full description of all options.

 ```ruby
 widgets = OccamsRecord.